CCExtractor/ProjectNephos/README.md

 ```

 This will run temporary container (`--rm` option).
 This container will run the
 bundling-commands inside.
-As a result you will get a new shiny package
+As a result, you will get a new shiny package
 `./dist/unav-recordingmonitor-bundle-X.Y.Z.tgz`

 PS: we use docker image because it has the appropriate environment, the most
-importatant thing - **old glibc**, installed on unav server.
+important thing - **old glibc**, installed on the `unav` server.

 Several observations about bundle version:

-* during build process the appscheduler lib will be patched (see section below)
+* during build process the `appscheduler` lib will be patched (see section below)
 * bundle is a result of running `PyInstaller` (see section below)

 #### fix apschedule